frantic0/frantic0/README.md

 - human-computer interaction for sound, instruments, and creative technologies

 ## Bio

-- I am a Research Associate in Digital Musical Instrument Design at the [Augmented Instrument Lab](https://instrumentslab.org/people/), part of the [Dyson School of Design Engineering](https://www.imperial.ac.uk/design-engineering/) at Imperial College London.

 - 🔭 Previously, I worked at the [Multi-Sensory-Devices Lab](https://www.ucl.ac.uk/computer-science/research/research-labs/multi-sensory-devices) at University College London, where I developed acoustic metamaterials and ultrasonic phased arrays for futuristic haptic interfaces, and computational design tools to optimise them.
 You can check my [`genam`](https://github.com/frantic0/genam) repo, a design and optimisation pipeline for generative acoustic metamaterial, which I developed for this purpose.